mieweb/docs/content/features/system-configuration/locations-manager-tab.md

 * <strong>City/State/Zip:</strong> Enter in the full city, state & zip code for the location.

 {{% info %}}
-Postal Code field will accommodate international postal codes and display as they are entered without auto-formatting.
+The Postal Code field will accommodate international postal codes and display as they are entered without auto-formatting.
 {{% /info %}}

 * <strong>Country:</strong> Defaults to United States, but you can select the country where this location is.